egre55/egre55.github.io/_posts/2019-01-24-system-properties-uac-bypass.md

 ### Auto-elevating binaries are a good source of bypasses for Windows User Account Control (UAC).
 "SystemPropertiesAdvanced.exe" and other SystemProperties* binaries can be used to bypass UAC on Windows Server 2019 via DLL hijacking.

-The built-in findstr utility can be used to examine the auto-elevate behaviour within the embedded manifest:
+findstr can used to examine the auto-elevate behaviour within the embedded manifest:

 `findstr /C:"<autoElevate>true" C:\Windows\SysWOW64\SystemPropertiesAdvanced.exe`